 Small Grant Example Activities

-These are just ideas to generate creative thinking, so funds will not be limited to this specific type of work.
-We are eager to receive and consider all applications that meet the guidelines in our RFP.
+These are just ideas to generate creative thinking.
+Funds will not be limited to this specific type of work and we are eager to receive and consider all applications that meet the evaluation criteria and guidelines in our RFP.